jlchafardet/hangman-csharp/README.md

 - A simple console-based Hangman game.
 - Randomly selects a word from a predefined list.
 - Allows the player to guess letters until they either guess the word or run out of attempts.
+- Displays the fully guessed word if the player wins.

 ### How to Play
 1. Run the game using the command: